erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 #### Exploring

-The three buttons with the green border on the right hand side of the network graph are used to explore the network.
+The three buttons with the green border on the right-hand side of the network graph are used to explore the network.
 These features only change what is visible to the user and *do not* alter the underlying network itself.

 **Expand node(s)**: The `EXPAND NODE(S)` button expands all nodes which are currently selected.
-When a node *n* is expanded, all nodes which are connected by an outgoing edge from *n* are added to the visualization.
+When a node *n* is expanded, all nodes that are connected by an outgoing edge from *n* are added to the visualization.
 All edges connecting now present nodes are also displayed.

 **Expand all nodes**: Pressing the `EXPAND ALL NODES` button expands all currently expandable nodes as described above.